Freelancing looks totally different in 2026. Here's my 8-step playbook — the one I wish I had when I started from zero.

 But that's the old playbook, and it doesn't work anymore, at least for me.

-First thing—I will not see everything as money.
-You have some passion inside you.
-This is how I started, sharing my design work online because it was my passion.
+This is how I started.
+Sharing my design work online because it was my passion.
 I never had the intention that I could make money from this.

 Because once you connect money to everything, you do things based on the money.
 You don't do things because you like to do them.

-Because I shared my work, people loved it and eventually I attracted more and more clients to work with me.
+Because I shared my work, people loved it, and eventually I attracted more and more clients to work with me.
 That's different.

 First, I'll build a simple portfolio website.
 It is important.
 Even if I am sharing concepts, I will post them in my portfolio.